prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 ### 2.1.1 Demonstration Dataset

 This protocol uses the Atg16l1 macrophage dataset from Maculins et al. [10.7554/elife.62320](https://doi.org/10.7554/elife.62320) to demonstrate the bioinformatics workflow and integrated statistical analysis.
 The dataset comprises TMT-11-plex measurements from six conditions (WT/KO × uninfected/early/late infection) with both phospho-enriched and total proteome samples, making it ideal for illustrating the principles of integrated PTM analysis.
-In the original publication, the authors also performed KGG-enrichment (ubiquitin remnant), though we focus on the phosphoproteome and total proteome datasets for demonstration purposes.
+In the original publication, the authors also performed ubiquitin remnant-enrichment, though we focus on the phosphoproteome and total proteome datasets for demonstration purposes.
 This same dataset was previously used in the `MSstatsPTM` publication (Kohler et al., MCP 2023, [10.1016/j.mcpro.2022.100477](https://doi.org/10.1016/j.mcpro.2022.100477)), providing additional validation of the analytical approaches.

 ### 2.1.2 Sample Types Compatible with FGCZ Protocol